faustinoaq/watcher/README.md

 end
 ```

-Also you can change time interval for a watcher.
+And you can change time interval for a watcher.

 ```crystal
 watch "public/*.json", interval: 0.5.seconds do |event|